A few words on Focusing by Sensei Janet Jiryu Abels:

-The modern Zen master, Robert Aitken Roshi, has said that students beginning serious study of Zen could find no better preparation than to learn Focusing.
+The modern Zen master, Robert Aitken Roshi, has said that students beginning serious study of Zen can find no better preparation than to learn Focusing.

 Accessing this deep level of awareness, accessing the richness and complexity of the relative self through the doorway of feelings, learning to see that difficult feelings are not what they seem to be but rather are guides into the truth of who we are, is the work of Focusing.

-Please also refer to the Newsletter article of January 2005 on “Zen and Focusing”
+Please also refer to Sensei’s January 2005 newsletter article “Zen and Focusing”

-Sensei Janet Abels, a certified Focusing teacher from the Institute for Bio-Spiritual Research.
+Sensei Janet Jiryu Abels, certified as a Focusing teacher by the Institute for Bio-Spiritual Research

-Julia McEvoy, senior jitsu, a certified Focusing teacher from The Focusing Institute.
+Julia McEvoy, SMZ senior jitsu, certified as a Focusing teacher by The Focusing Institute

 To register, call Still Mind Zendo at 212-414-3128.
 Space is limited.